Quickstart Guide

 jkaninda/goma-gateway config init --output /etc/goma/config.yml

-to define your routes, middlewares, backends, and other settings as needed.
+to define your routes, middlewares, backends, and other settings.

 docker run --rm --name goma-gateway \